zebbern/PythonPathErrorFix/README.md

 - Downloads and installs the latest version if Python isn't installed.

 ## How to Use:
-1. Clone the repository or download the script.
+1. Clone the repository or download the bat.
 2. Run the script as Administrator.
 3. Follow the on-screen instructions.